bhdirect-ebooks/dev-docs/source/code/structural_types.md

 eISBN.jpg or any cover in the image directory should be renamed Cover.jpg.
 The following adjustments can be performed in any advanced image editory, but Photoshop is our current standard.

 ### Width
 Cover.jpg should have a width of `1600px`, unless the total aspect ratio exceeds 4 million pixels.
+The image size can be changed in Photoshop by selecting "Image—>Image Size".
 If it does exceed 4 mil then adjust the width in increments of `20px` and test.

 ### Extension
 Cover.jpg should use the file extension .jpg **not** .jpeg.